ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 This is the opposite of the behavior that people engage in to avoid reminders of the lost person.
 Often underlying this behavior is the fear of losing memories of the deceased.
 "For two weeks I carried his picture with me constantly for fear I would forget his face," one widow told me.

+## One.
+Attachment, Loss, and the Experience of Grief

-## Treasuring Objects That Belonged to the Deceased
+Treasuring Objects That Belonged to the Deceased

 One young woman went through her mother's closet shortly after her mother died and took many of her clothes home.
 They wore the same size, and although this might seem like an example of someone being thrifty, the fact was that the daughter did not feel comfortable unless she was wearing something that had belonged to her mother.
 She wore these clothes for several months.
 As her mourning progressed, she found it less and less necessary to wear clothing that had belonged to her mother.
 Finally, she gave most of it away to charity.

 The reason for outlining these characteristics of normal grief in such detail is to show the wide variety of behaviors and experiences associated with loss.
 Obviously, not all these behaviors will be experienced by one person.
 However, it is important for bereavement counselors to understand the wide range of behaviors covered under normal grief, so they do not pathologize behavior that should be recognized as normal.
 Having this understanding will also enable counselors to give reassurance to people who experience such behavior as disturbing, especially in the case of their first significant loss.
 However, if these experiences persist late in the bereavement process, they may be indicative of a more complicated grief.

-## GRIEF AND DEPRESSION
+## Grief and Depression

 Many of the normal grief behaviors may seem like manifestations of depression.
 To shed some light on this, let's look at the debate about the similarities and differences between grief and depression.

 Freud, in his early paper "Mourning and Melancholia," addressed this issue.
-He tried to point out that depression, or melancholia, as he called it, is a pathological form of grief and is very much like mourning (normal grief) except that it has a certain characteristic feature of its own-namely, angry impulses toward the ambivalently loved person turned inward.
+He tried to point out that depression, or melancholia, as he called it, is a pathological form of grief and is very much like mourning except that it has a certain characteristic feature of its own, namely, angry impulses toward the ambivalently loved person turned inward.
 It is true that grief looks very much like depression, and it is also true that grieving may develop into a full-blown depression.
 Klerman, who was a prominent depression researcher, believed that many depressions are precipitated by losses, either immediately following the loss or at some later time when the patient is reminded of the loss.
 Depression may also serve as a defense against mourning.
 If anger is directed against the self, it is deflected away from the deceased, and this keeps the survivor from dealing with ambivalent feelings toward the deceased.

 ## Grief Counseling and Grief Therapy

 The main distinctions between grief and depression are these: In depression as well as grief, you may find the classic symptoms of sleep disturbance, appetite disturbance, and intense sadness; however, in a grief reaction, there is not the loss of self-esteem commonly found in most clinical depressions.
 That is, the people who have lost someone do not have less regard for themselves as a result of such a loss, or if they do, it tends to be for only a brief time.
 And if the survivors of the deceased experience guilt, it is usually guilt associated with some specific aspect of the loss rather than a general overall sense of culpability.
 Even though grief and depression share similar objective and subjective features, they do seem to be different conditions.
 Depression overlaps with bereavement but is not the same.
 Freud believed that in grief, the world looks poor and empty, while in depression, the person feels poor and empty.
 These differences in cognitive style have been identified by Beck and associates and other cognitive therapists who have suggested that the depressed have negative evaluations of themselves, the world, and the future.
 Although such negative evaluations can exist in the bereaved, they tend to be more transient.

 However, there are some bereaved individuals who do develop major depressive episodes following a loss.
 The recent Diagnostic and Statistical Manual, fifth edition, allows for this distinction.
-Zisook and colleagues, who were influential in the dropping of the previous two-month bereavement exclusion where depression could not be diagnosed in the bereaved until two months after the death, argue that, "the preponderance of data suggests that bereavement-related depression is not different from major depressive episodes that present in any other context; it is equally genetically influenced, most likely to occur in individuals with past personal and family histories of major depressive episodes, has similar personality characteristics and patterns of comorbidity, is as likely to be chronic and/or recurrent, and responds to antidepressant medications."
+Zisook and colleagues, who were influential in the dropping of the previous two-month bereavement exclusion where depression could not be diagnosed in the bereaved until two months after the death, argue that, "the preponderance of data suggests that bereavement-related depression is not different from major depressive episodes that present in any other context; it is equally genetically influenced, most likely to occur in individuals with past personal and family histories of major depressive episodes, has similar personality characteristics and patterns of comorbidity, is as likely to be chronic and or recurrent, and responds to antidepressant medications."
 If a major depressive episode develops during bereavement, this should be considered a type of complicated mourning-exaggerated grief.

-At Yale, Jacobs, Hansen, Berkman, Kasi, and Ostfeld have been interested in depression within the context of bereavement.
+At Yale, Jacobs, Hansen, Berkman, Kasi, and Ostfeld, Jacobs et al., and Jacobs, Nelson, and Zisook have been interested in depression within the context of bereavement.
 According to them, "Although the majority of depressions of bereavement are transient and require no professional attention, there is growing appreciation that some depressions, especially those that persist throughout the first year

-## Attachment, Loss, and the Experience of Grief

-of bereavement, are clinically significant."
+## of bereavement, are clinically significant."
 They have used antidepressant medication to treat patients whose depression persisted late into the course of bereavement and did not resolve spontaneously or respond to interpersonal interventions.
 These were usually people who had a history of depression or some other mental health disorder.
 They found improvement in sleep disorders and appetite disturbance as well as an improvement in mood and cognition.
 This response suggests a biological dimension to the depression.

+of bereavement, are clinically significant" (1987, p.
+501).
+They have used antidepressant medication to treat patients whose depression persisted late into the course of bereavement and did not resolve spontaneously or respond to interpersonal interventions.
+These were usually people who had a history of depression or some other mental health disorder.
+They found improvement in sleep disorders and appetite disturbance as well as an improvement in mood and cognition.
+This response sug- gests a biological dimension to the depression.

-## A section in the DSM-5 advises that:
+A section in the DSM-five advises that:

-Responses to a significant loss may include the feeling of intense sadness, rumination about the loss, insomnia, poor appetite and weight loss which may resemble a depressive episode.
-Although such symptoms may be understandable or considered appropriate to the loss, the presence of a major depressive episode in addition to the normal response to a significant loss should also be carefully considered.
-This decision inevitably requires the exercise of clinical judgement based on the individual's history and the cultural norms for the expression of distress in the context of loss.

-One of the functions of the counselor who has contact with people during the time of acute grief is to assess which patients might be undergoing a major depression by using current standard diagnostic criteria from the DSM-5.
+One of the functions of the counselor who has contact with people during the time of acute grief is to assess which patients might be undergoing a major depression by using current standard diagnostic criteria from the DSM-five.
 Patients so identified can then be given additional help such as a medical evaluation and possibly the use of antidepressant medications.
 Once depression begins to lift through medication, then the focus of treatment changes to the underlying conflicts of the attachment.
 These conflicts cannot be addressed through medications alone.

 If grief is defined as one's experiences after a loss, then mourning is the process one goes through leading to an adaptation to the loss.
 In the next two chapters, we look at the mourning process in detail.